betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness-wikized.md

 ### The importance of keeping work surfaces clean
-Keeping our work areas clean is always a good practice but even more so now to help stem the spread of SARS-CoV-2 (**note**: *SARS-CoV-2* is the name of the virus whereas *COVID-19* is the name of the disease it causes).<sup>[2],[9]</sup> There are some simple things you can do, and if we all are diligent those things can have a big impact on how the next several months play out for everyone.<sup>[27]</sup>
+Keeping our work areas clean is always a good practice but even more so now to help stem the spread of SARS-CoV-2 (**Note**: *SARS-CoV-2* is the name of the virus whereas *COVID-19* is the name of the disease it causes).<sup>[2],[9]</sup> There are some simple things each of us can do, and if we all are diligent those things can have a big impact on how the next several months play out for everyone.<sup>[27]</sup>

 Current guidance from the CDC<sup>[1]</sup> is ...